MannavaKamal/Connect4_Game/README.md

 One vs One: Play against another human opponent
 One vs Bot: Play against an AI opponent

--Getting Started
+- Getting Started
-=Authentication: Login or sign up using Google authentication
+ 1.Authentication: Login or sign up using Google authentication

--Start Game: Click "Start Game" after successful authentication
+ 2. Start Game: Click "Start Game" after successful authentication

--Color Selection: Choose your preferred color and your opponent's color
+ 3. Color Selection: Choose your preferred color and your opponent's color

--Enter Game: Click "Enter" to begin playing
+  4. Enter Game: Click "Enter" to begin playing

--Matchmaking System
+- Matchmaking System
 1. If another player is waiting within 30 seconds, a 1vs1 match will start automatically

 2. If no opponent is found within 30 seconds, you'll be matched with an AI bot

--Game Rules & Features
+- Game Rules & Features
 1. Win Condition: Connect four of your colored discs horizontally, vertically, or diagonally before your opponent

 2. Disconnection Policy: If disconnected during a game, you have 30 seconds to reconnect, otherwise your opponent wins automatically